 Commonwealth Wind Program – MassCEC's Commonwealth Wind (CommWind) Program assists appropriately-sited wind energy development in Massachusetts that can help achieve the Commonwealth's goals for a clean environment and a robust economy.

 Community Energy Strategies – The Community Energy Strategies Program (CESP) is an initiative developed by MassCEC in collaboration with the Massachusetts Department of Energy Resources Green Communities Division.
 The program, delivered in partnership with local officials and community volunteers, helps communities identify and develop strategies for implementing the mix of clean energy projects and incentives best suited to address local interests, needs, and opportunities for clean energy development across all sectors.

-New Bedford Marine Commerce Terminal – The Massachusetts Clean Energy Center is undertaking the management of the development of the New Bedford Marine Commerce Terminal.
+Massachusetts Marine Commerce Terminal in New Bedford – The Massachusetts Clean Energy Center is undertaking the management of the development of the Massachusetts Marine Commerce Terminal in New Bedford.

 Production Tracking System – The Production Tracking System (PTS) is a database used by the Massachusetts Clean Energy Center (MassCEC) to track the production of renewable energy systems that are installed throughout the Commonwealth.
 The PTS provides MassCEC with the information necessary to monitor and evaluate the performance of renewable energy systems and the effectiveness of its renewable energy programs.